gvwilson/thirdbit/_posts/2005/2005-08-25-fifty-million-calls.md

 first thing Walter and Martin did was write little test programs and profile them to find out how fast things would actually run.
-To put it another way, good programmers like Walter and Martin automatically apply the scientific method to problems---they design and run experiments, collect data, and <em>then</em> formulate a hypothesis (a.k.a. a bug fix).
+To put it another way, good programmers like Walter and Martin automatically apply the scientific method to problems—they design and run experiments, collect data, and <em>then</em> formulate a hypothesis (a.k.a. a bug fix).
 It's cool to be able to watch this in action, and even cooler to have code that runs fast enough to be called